Jewelry your skin will love.

 What you'll find: Solid gold (14K-18K), pure titanium, precious stones.

-Before buying any earring labeled "hypoallergenic" in the Philippines, ask these 7 questions.
+Before buying any earring labeled "hypoallergenic" in the USA, ask these 7 questions.
 If the seller can't answer at least 5, don't buy.

 1. "What grade of stainless steel is this?" → Must answer "316L" with confidence.